fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ## Tammy Crenshaw
 <img class="right" src="/images/tammy.jpg" alt="" />

-Tammy has loved dogs her whole life.
-She started a pet sitting/dog walking business, "Happy Dog Walking Service" in 1997.
-She still has this business today.
+I have lived with and loved dogs my whole life and have worked with them for 17 years.
+I started a pet sitting/dog walking business in 1997 and have been training since 2005.
+I live in Oak Park, Michigan with my husband Robert, our pit bull mix Daisy, the action-packed cat Posey, and a 30 year old Amazon Parrot named Petey.

-Tammy's goal in life is to help dogs live long, happy lives with their human guardians.
-She wants to teach people how to communicate with their pets in a dog-friendly way, so that their dogs can truly understand what is being asked of them.
+One of my primary personal and professional goals is to help dogs live happy lives with their human guardians.
+By teaching people how to communicate with their pets in a way that both human and dog can truly understand, I hope to do my part in making dog and human worlds a better place.

-Tammy teaches only Positive Reinforcement Training (PRT), which she believes is the most rewarding and compassionate way to train a dog.
-This method helps both dog and owner to communicate better, whille having fun at the same time.

-Tammy was educated in Positive Reinforcement Training at Animal Behavior College; graduating with honors, and was certified as a trainer in 2006.
-She has also earned her certification through the Certification Council for Professional Dog Trainers.
-Tammy now joins nearly 2,000 CPDT-KA Certified trainers worldwide.

-Tammy is currently giving private and group obedience classes through her company "FIDO Personal Dog Training, LLC".

-Tammy lives in the wilds of Oak Park, Michigan with her husband Robert, their two lovable rescued pit bull mixes, Lilly and Daisy, a very precocious Amazon parrot Petey, and Posey her action-packed cat.
+In my training, I use only science based, force free methods.
+My first-hand experience has shown me that this is the most rewarding, compassionate and effective way to train a dog.
+I believe Positive reinforcement methods are much less stressful on dogs than punishment-based methods.
+In fact, most dogs look forward to and even enjoy clicker training sessions!

+I graduated from Animal Behavioral College with honors in 2006.
+I continued my studies by earning my certification through the Certification Council for Professional Dog Trainers as a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) in 2011.
+I offer private and group classes through my company Fido Personal Dog Training, LLC in Ferndale, Michigan.

 ## Sarah Maki
 <img class="right" src="/images/sarah.jpg" alt="" />